markjmeredith/resources/resourcegroups.md

 ## Creating a resource group
 {: #create_rgs}

 If you have a Pay-As-You-Go or Subscription account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 You can also group resources to make it easier for you to assign users access to more than one instance at a time.
 It's important to note that you can rename a resource group, but you can't delete a resource group after it's created.
+Once a resouce group has been created, you can delete it only if it contains no resources.
+After you remove all resources from a resource group, it is possible to delete the empty resource group at https://cloud.ibm.com/account/resource-groups.

 You must be assigned an IAM policy with the Administrator role on All Account Management services to create additional resource groups.
 If you have a Lite account or 30-day trial, you can't create extra resource groups, but you can rename your default resource group.